Do you snore? Do you often wake up gasping for air?

 - Feeling tired or groggy during the day

-It is also important to be aware of common risk factors for sleep apnea which include being overweight, being a smoker, having a larger neck circumference, and having a family history of sleep disorders.
+It is also important to be aware of common risk factors for sleep apnea, which includes being overweight, being a smoker, having a larger neck circumference, and having a family history of sleep disorders.
 Males over the age of 45 are also at a higher risk if other factors are also present.

 The first step towards a diagnosis and possible treatment is an evaluation with Dr. Tu and a sleep study if needed.
 Prompt treatment can mitigate other health risks.